goolamabbas/Prod-Telegram-Messages-Save-to-Notion/README_BACKUP.md

 - `SMTP_PORT` - SMTP port (default: 587)
 - `SMTP_USERNAME` - SMTP username
 - `SMTP_PASSWORD` - SMTP password

+To add these secrets:
+1. Go to the "Secrets" tab in your Replit workspace
+2. Add each secret key and its corresponding value
+3. Click "Add new secret" for each entry
+4. The secrets will be available as environment variables in your application

 ### 2. Set Up the Backup Schedule